First Story changes lives through writing.

-TODAY, First Story is running creative-writing projects in 40 schools across Bradford, the East Midlands, London and Oxfordshire.
-We are helping young people to find their voices and realise that their voices have value.
+TODAY, First Story is running creative writing residencies in 49 schools across the East Midlands, Gloucestershire, Lancashire, London, Oxfordshire and West Yorkshire.
+We are helping young people to find their voices and realise their voices have value.

 First Story’s charitable objectives (as set out in its Memorandum of Association and approved by the Charity Commission) are: